 Got it after all the expense and B.S.!

-So, the motor stayed outside on a stand for over a week getting ready for the trash when I decided one last time to try starting it.
+So, the motor stayed outside on a stand for over a week, getting ready for the trash when I decided one last time to try starting it.
 But get this: I didn't notice the choke was all the way in and I pulled the cord.
-IT STARTED AND RESTARTED, though not in WATER! and with the choke all the way in - something counter to the owner's manual.
-I put the motor in water and restarted it, letting it run at the lowest idle speed.
+IT STARTED AND RESTARTED, though Not In WATER! and with the choke all the way in - something counter to the owner's manual.
+I put the motor in water and restarted it, letting it run at low idle.
 IT DIDN'T STALL ONCE!
 I did this for 3 consecutive days, early morning with air temp at 70 and mid day with air temperature near 90 degrees.
-Started every time and idled without stalling once and with THE CHOKE position unchanged -ALWAYS IN!
+Started every time and idled without stalling once and with THE CHOKE position unchanged - ALWAYS IN!

 Note: one piece of advice my mechanic gave me: for better starting, use only fresh, non-ethanol, high-octane gas in the 2.5 hp 4-stroke.
 Improved gas mileage is also an advantage.